Souldjinn/ruby_quizzes/ruby_quiz/README.md

 	Decryption works in a very similar manner but backwards.
 		Its fairly simple if you take it step by step.

 The code I have written so far is my first attempt.
-Attempting to put this rubyquiz in a repo with other quizzes.